jray-8/creature-wars/README.md

 1. Witches flee.

-2. Creatures in hand deal damage to their holder equal to their base strength.
+1. Creatures remaining in hand damage their Empire equal to their Base Strength.

+	- Any frozen creatures are freed first (can attack).

-3. Whoever's Empire is less destroyed wins!
+1. Whoever's Empire is less destroyed wins!

 	- There may be a draw.
 	- HP may become negative.

-- Triggered _after_ the turn in which the final card was drawn.
+- Triggers _after_ the turn in which the final card was drawn.

 	- One final duel takes place.

 ---